swampus/plank-db/README.md

 👉 http://localhost:8080/swagger-ui/index.html

 For consistent behavior across platforms, we **highly recommend using** [Docker Desktop](https://www.docker.com/products/docker-desktop/) — it's free for personal and small business use.

+> 🔁 **Note**: On the first attempt, `docker compose up --build` may fail due to Qiskit or network dependency issues.
+> Simply rerunning the command usually resolves it.

 ---